Robert Griffin III: 2012 season

-As expected, the Washington Redskins selected Griffin as the second overall pick, making him the second Baylor Bear to be drafted that high in four years (after Jason Smith in 2009), but the first Baylor quarterback to be chosen second overall since Adrian Burk in 1950.
+As expected, the Redskins selected Griffin as the second overall pick, making him the second Baylor Bear to be drafted that high in four years (after Jason Smith in 2009), but the first Baylor quarterback to be chosen second overall since Adrian Burk in 1950.

 Griffin wore number 10 for the Redskins, with "Griffin III" on the back of his jersey.
 This made him the first player in the history of the "Big Four" professional sports leagues (NFL, MLB, NHL, and NBA) to have a Roman numeral on the back of his jersey, as the NFL changed the rule in 2012 to allow players to include generational titles in their names.
-Griffin previously had "Griffin III" on the back of his jersey while in college, which was actually necessary in order to distinguish him from the other Robert Griffin on the Baylor team.
-On July 18, 2012, the Redskins officially signed him to a four-year, $21.1 million contract with a $13.8 million signing bonus.
+Griffin previously had "Griffin III" on the back of his jersey while in college, which was necessary in order to distinguish him from the other Robert Griffin on the Baylor team.
+On July 18, 2012, the Redskins signed him to a four-year, $21.1 million contract with a $13.8 million signing bonus.

-On September 9, 2012, Griffin officially became the NFL's first starting quarterback who was born in the 1990s.
-In his official debut as a starting quarterback in the NFL, Griffin opened the Redskins' season by completing 19 of 26 passes for 320 yards and two touchdowns while adding 10 carries for 42 rushing yards in a 40–32 victory over the New Orleans Saints.
+On September 9, 2012, Griffin became the NFL's first starting quarterback who was born in the 1990s.
+In his debut as a starting quarterback in the NFL, Griffin opened the Redskins' season by completing 19 of 26 passes for 320 yards and two touchdowns while adding 10 carries for 42 rushing yards in a 40–32 victory over the New Orleans Saints.
 He was named NFC Offensive Player of the Week for his performance – the first time in NFL history that a rookie quarterback has been given that honor for his debut game.
 Griffin's debut performance was further rewarded after he was named NFL Rookie of the Week, and he was given that honor once again after the Redskins' win over the Tampa Bay Buccaneers in Week 4.
 On October 4, he was named September's NFL Offensive Rookie of the Month.
 The next week against the Atlanta Falcons, he left the game late in the third quarter after suffering a mild concussion after receiving a blow to the head by Sean Weatherspoon.
 He was cleared to play in the next game against the Minnesota Vikings, where he had another impressive performance that included a 76-yard rushing touchdown.
 The Redskins ended their home-game losing streak and Griffin was named NFL Rookie of the Week for a third time.